 The number of interim reviews will depend on the project duration (see examples in the table below).
-When a project finishes, no interim review is held: the project will go straight to final reporting and review (see section 7)8.
+The interim reviews will occur every six months.
+When a project finishes, no interim review is held: the project will go straight to final reporting and review (see section 7).

 Project duration Number of interim reviews Projects up to 9 months No interim review foreseen.
 Exception may apply.
-Projects up to 16 months Two interim reviews covering months 1 to 6 and 7 to 12.
+Projects of 10 months One interim review covering months 1 to 6.
+Projects of 16 months Two interim reviews covering months 1 to 6 and 7 to 12.

-Table 1.
-Number of interim reviews according to the project duration.
+$\underline{\text{Table 3}}. \ \text{Number of interim reviews according to the project duration, examples}.$

-Importantly, in case of concerns about the performance of a project, EIT Community can trigger an Ad-Hoc performance review at any time during the year.
+Importantly, in case of concerns about the performance of a project, EIT Urban Mobility can trigger an Ad-Hoc performance review at any time during the year.

-The interim review is usually comprised of two or three main elements9:
+The interim review is usually comprised of three or four main elements:

 - 1a.
-A performance report submitted in Grant Management System by the Project Leader providing an overview of project implementation, covering outputs, deliverables, KPIs, risks, communication and dissemination actions, etc. - o 1b. (optional) An assessment report produced by the relevant EIT Community contact point(e.g., as outcome of a site visit, demo, technical review, etc.) shared with the Project Leader ahead of the interim review. - 2.
-A meeting between representatives of the project consortium and representatives of EIT Community (through a monitoring panel) to discuss the content of the performance report prepared by the Project Leader.
-The EIT Community monitoring panel is usually comprised of representatives from the relevant KIC contact persons and NEB mentors.
-In some instances, representatives from other Thematic Areas and/or external experts might participate. - 3 A cost report produced by each individual partner (to be submitted by the Partner in the Grant Management System) reporting on the actual costs incurred during the interim review period.
+A performance report submitted in PLAZA by the Project Leader providing an overview of project implementation, covering outputs, deliverables, KPIs, risks, communication and dissemination actions, etc. - 1b. (optional) An assessment report produced by the relevant EIT Urban Mobility Thematic Area (e.g., as outcome of a site visit, demo, technical review, etc.) shared with the Project Leader ahead of the interim review. - 2.
+A cost report produced by each individual partner (to be submitted by the Partner Finance Contact in PLAZA) reporting on the actual costs incurred during the interim review period.. - 3.
+A meeting between representatives of the project consortium and representatives of EIT Urban Mobility (through a monitoring panel) to discuss the content of the performance report prepared by the Project Leader.
+The EIT Urban Mobility monitoring panel is usually comprised of representatives from the relevant Thematic Area and PMO.
+In some instances, representatives from other Thematic Areas and/or external experts might participate.